 It is also important to note that the court may not take into consideration the fact that one parent has left the family home, if the departing parent has been physically harmed or seriously threatened with physical harm by the other parent and that threat of harm was causally related to the departure; or when one parent left the family home by mutual agreement, or at the request or insistence of the other parent.
 19-A §1653(5).

 Separating from your partner or spouse with children involved is not easy.
 Don’t just hope for the best.
-Contact Attorney Eric Thistle today to schedule a free consultation.
+Contact Attorney Eric S. Thistle at the law offices of Irwin & Morris.

 Disclaimer: This article is intended to provide general information about Maine law.
 This article does not constitute an attorney-client relationship between the author and the reader.